joonanlab/joonanlab.github.io/team/yujinkim.md

 photo: yujinkim2.png
 ---

-Yujin is interested in how genetic architecture in complex genomic disorders such as autism spectrum disorder is constructed.
-She is mainly working on whole-genome sequencing dataset from Korean autism spectrum disorder cohort.
-Her research focuses on estimating the functional impact of noncoding variants and prioritizing causal variants.
+Yujin's primary research interest lies in studying noncoding mutations that disrupt enhancers implicated in autism spectrum disorder (ASD).
+To this end, she is currently analyzing whole-genome sequencing data from a Korean cohort of individuals with ASD, using a range of computational and statistical techniques.
+Yujin is working to estimate the functional impact of noncoding variants, with a particular emphasis on enhancer activity, and prioritize causal variants that may be associated with ASD.

+Yujin's research builds upon the findings of a previous study by Werling et al. (2018), which introduced the Category-wide Association Study (CWAS) statistical framework to assess the risk of noncoding mutations in whole-genome sequencing data of ASD families.
+While CWAS remains a key focus of her research efforts, Yujin is also integrating single-cell datasets of brain tissue and chromatin interactions to refine the CWAS methodology further.
+By studying the impact of noncoding mutations on enhancer activity in the developing prefrontal cortex, Yujin hopes to gain a deeper understanding of the genetic basis of ASD.

 ### Education & Training